vercel/next.js/contributing.md

 Make sure you have `chromedriver` installed, and it should match your Chrome version.
 You can install it with:

-- `apt install chromium-chromedriver` on Ubuntu/Debian
+- `apt install chromedriver` on Ubuntu/Debian
 - `brew install --cask chromedriver` on Mac OS X
 - `chocolatey install chromedriver` on Windows